silexclouds/AnomalyDetection/README.md

       - a.
 Extraction of Vegetation Indices on fields to detect status
       - b.
 Prediction of status based on trained model

+**Note: Is important to consider as a critical input validated data regarding the anomaly for the fields of reference.**
 ---
 #### Use case 1: Analysis of fields with potential PSA occurences (based on trained datasets)
 + a.
 Extract field information (*VI_extraction.ipynb*)